-- A general workplace inspection of the site will be conducted termly and be undertaken / cocoordinated by a group of stakeholders e.g. governors, Headteacher, health & safety coordinator, staff representatives, site manager, business manager etc. - The person(s) undertaking the inspection will complete a report and action plan in writing and submit this to the Headteacher - Responsibility for following up items detailed in the safety inspection report will rest with the School Business Manager or the Site Manager. - Monitoring inspections of individual departments will be carried out by Heads of Department or nominated staff.
-Advice and pro forma inspection checklists can be found in CLEAPSS (for sciences and DT) - An annual inspection, using the School's Inspection Checklist or similar, by the School Business Manager or the Site Manager will be undertaken and an action plan created, this will be reported back to the full governing body meetings.
+- A general workplace inspection of the site will be conducted termly and be undertaken / cocoordinated by a group of stakeholders e.g. governors, Headteacher, health & safety coordinator, staff representatives, site manager, business manager etc. - The person(s) undertaking the inspection will complete a report and action plan in writing and submit this to the Headteacher. - Responsibility for following up items detailed in the safety inspection report will rest with the School Business Manager. - Monitoring inspections of individual classrooms or areas of the school building will be carried out by nominated staff.
+Advice and pro forma inspection checklists can be found in CLEAPSS (for sciences and DT). - An annual inspection, using the School's Inspection Checklist or similar, by the School Business Manager will be undertaken and an action plan created, this will be reported back to the full governing body meetings.